A Generative Diffusion Model to Solve Inverse Problems for Robust in-NICU Neonatal MRI: Introduction

 \section{Introduction}

+Recently, machine learning algorithms for solving inverse problems in magnetic resonance imaging (MRI) yield state-of-the art results \cite{heckel2024ml}.
+End-to-end methods learn a point-wise mapping between measured data and reconstructed image, but are highly susceptible to test-time shifts in the measurement operator.
+On the other hand, generative methods that learn a prior over clean images have found application in MRI inverse problems as they are more robust to test-time distribution shifts \cite{jalal2021robust,chung2022score}.
+While powerful, both techniques require high quality and large quantity training data.

-Neonatal Magnetic Resonance Imaging (MRI) enables non-invasive assessment of potential brain abnormalities during the critical phase of neonatal and preterm development \cite{woodward2006neonate, inder2013neonate, trivedi2017neonate}.
-However, necessity of sedation to reduce motion artifacts and transfer of vulnerable patients from the neonatal intensive care unit (NICU) to the scan room precludes access of MRI to many patients \cite{dubois2020neonate}.
-Recent studies show that lower-field MRI systems (i.e., below 1.5 Tesla) that function directly in the NICU increase accessibility of Neonatal MRI \cite{thiim2022neonate}, but these systems still suffer from frequent motion artifacts and low signal-to-noise ratio (SNR).
+MRI of infants using lower-field (below 1.5 tesla) scanners sited directly inside the neonatal intensive care (NICU) enables non-invasive assessment of potential brain abnormalities during the critical phase of neonatal and preterm development \cite{woodward2006neonate, inder2013neonate, dubois2020neonate}.
+However, many patients are unable to stay still during the lengthy scan times, so motion remains a challenge that precludes MRI access to many sick infants.

-Motion artifacts in adult MRI scans are mitigated by reducing scan times through undersampled acquisitions and leveraging a variety of correction techniques \cite{prospective_survey,frost2022mocoreview}.
-Clinically routine methods to accelerate MRI combine parallel imaging \cite{deshmane2012pi}, which exploits the multi-channel signal receive array, with hand-crafted spatial regularization and Compressed Sensing \cite{shreyas2007pcs}.
-Recently, machine learning algorithms for accelerated MRI reconstruction yield state-of-the art results \cite{heckel2024ml}.
-End-to-end methods learn a point-wise mapping between undersampled and fully-sampled data but are highly susceptible to test time shifts in the measurement operator.
-More recently, generative methods that learn a prior over clean images are robust to test time shifts in the forward operator \cite{jalal2021robust,chung2022score}.
-However, both these techniques require high quality image data (i.e., high SNR) for training.
+Motion in adult MRI scans are mitigated by solving inverse problems that reconstruct images from undersampled acquisitions with reduced scan times and by correcting motion corrupt data \cite{frost2022mocoreview}.
+Clinics accelerate MRI by combining parallel imaging \cite{deshmane2012pi} -- which exploits the multi-channel signal receive array, hand-crafted spatial regularization, Compressed Sensing \cite{shreyas2007pcs}, and partial Fourier super-resolution \cite{mcgibney1993pf}.
+Recently, clinical practices and commercial products have also started adopting machine learning methods \cite{kiryu2023clinicaldl}.